USRSE/usrse.github.io/_events/repeated/outreach-working-group-call.md

 See the [Outreach Working Group webpage](https://us-rse.org/wg/outreach/) for more information about the group and how to get involved.

-You can also find us in , visit the
+You can also find us on Slack - visit the [`#wg-outreach` channel](https://usrse.slack.com/messages/wg-outreach) on the US-RSE workspace.
-[`#wg-outreach` channel](https://usrse.slack.com/messages/wg-outreach)
-on the US-RSE Slack workspace.